check017/developer-training-lineup/Level-1/01-Code-Concepts/Coding-Tools.md

 ```

 The ternary operator has three parts (ternary means "composed of three parts").
 First we have the expression in question `age > 16` .
 Then we have the yes/no decision.
+The expression is the thing we are checking.
-The first part evaluates to "true" and the second part evaluates to "false".
+The first part after the `?` evaluates to "true" and the second part evaluates to "false".
 This never changes, it is always expression, true, then false.
 This can get a little more sophisticated than just yes/no.
 You can also put instructions in there.
 If the expression is true, do this.
 If it is false, do something else.
 It would look like this: